ukhsa-collaboration/ntbs_Beta/ntbs-service/Models/SeedData/README.md

 Hospital list contains name of the hospital, together with the id and most importantly corresponding TB service code.
 Migration will fail if the TB service with the corresponding code does not exist in database.
-Same as with TB Services, data in database should matching this file.
+Same as with TB Services, data in database should be matching this file.